stevekanger/scrollpro/README.md

 Syntax: `contorller.createObserver({Options})`

 Creates an observer for an html element.
-This will observe the elements place in the scroll relative to the viewport.
+This will observe the elements place in the scroll relative to the viewport. <b>Avoid placing observers inside of sticky elements or other observers.</b>

 #### Args: